 Wichita’s distinct districts each offer unique attractions, museums, shopping and dining experiences you won’t want to miss.
 The city meets at the crossroads of history and innovation, with a vibrant past and bright future.
 Explore Wichita’s districts below.

-Wichita’s downtown is a place where you can experience the sights and sounds of the city and find unique attractions like the Wichita-Sedgwick Co.
-Historical Museum located in the original 1890 City Hall, exciting entertainment every day of the week and historic landmarks nearby like the Keeper of the Plains.
+Wichita’s downtown is a place where you can experience the sights and sounds of the city and find unique attractions including the Wichita-Sedgwick Co.
+Historical Museum, located in the original 1890 City Hall, exciting entertainment every day of the week and historic landmarks nearby such as the Keeper of the Plains.

 Douglas Design District

 Douglas Design District has more than 500 locally owned businesses with an emphasis on design.
 This wonderfully diverse community of retail shops, galleries, restaurants, sweet shops, bars and breweries, coffeehouses, home and design businesses plus residential neighborhoods stretches 3 miles along Douglas Avenue between Washington Street to Glendale Street, north to 2nd Street and south to Kellogg.

 Discover the Frank Lloyd Wright Allen House Museum and Study Center in the historic College Hill neighborhood plus other attractions, an eclectic assortment of shopping and dining venues including Clifton Square and Lincoln Heights Village plus more than 100 murals by local artists that make the district a destination for selfies and family photos (you’ll even find an indoor selfie playground with 13 Instagram worthy photo areas at The Selfie Spot on Douglas).

 Museums on the River District